-SMUD has 14 weather stations within its service territory and UARP, eight are in the Sacramento Metropolitan area and six in the UARP.
-Of the six in the UARP, four new weather stations were installed in 2018 and are positioned on towers located within the HFTD. to support SMUD's de-energization procedures.
+SMUD has 14 weather stations within its service territory and UARP, eight are in the service territory and six in the UARP.
+Of the six in the UARP, four new weather stations were installed in 2018 and are positioned on towers located within the HFTD.
 Data from weather stations installed in SMUD's service territory and UARP assist in the real-time monitoring of weather conditions for situational awareness and to help inform implementation of mitigation measures such as de-energization of transmission lines.